 - Ensure that smoke stop doors are kept closed and never wedged open.

-- Follow the Building Warden's instructions (will be wearing a high-vis jacket).
+- Follow the fire warden's instructions (will be wearing a high-vis arm band).

-- Detail any hazards the Emergency Services may face, such as dangerous goods or chemicals.
+- Report to the building warden for any hazards the Emergency Services may face, such as dangerous goods or chemicals.